 Early 20th Century

-Negro Election Day was called The Colored People’s Picnic held track and field events and church choirs.
-Dances were held with jazz greats such as Duke Ellington and Cab Calloway.
+Negro Election Day’s celebration now being called The Colored People’s Picnic.
+Blacks continued to travel to Salem Willows holding community track and field, family gatherings and community and civic leaders met and church choirs.
+That night the community held Dances with great jazz performers such as Duke Ellington and Cab Calloway.

 World War II